Key Points

 What is a Japanese Birth Acceptance Certificate?

 Because the Birth Acceptance Certificate is a public document under Japanese law, an apostille can be obtained directly from the Ministry of Foreign Affairs of Japan, without prior notarization.
-However, English translations are treated as private documents, so depending on the destination country, the translation itself may require additional verification through Route B (notary-verified route).
+However, English translations are treated as private documents, so depending on the receiving authority's instructions, the translation itself may require additional verification through a notary-verified route.

-Our office is located in Akasaka, Tokyo — within close proximity to the Ministry of Foreign Affairs (Kasumigaseki).
-This location supports efficient handling of the application-and-receipt workflow, including express processing options where scheduling allows.
+Our office is located in Akasaka, Tokyo, with practical access to the Ministry of Foreign Affairs in Kasumigaseki.
+This location supports practical coordination of the application-and-receipt workflow where scheduling and external authority availability allow.
 For USCIS Green Card filings involving certificates for several family members, we can handle multiple documents in the same engagement.

 A note on terminology: A gyoseishoshi (行政書士) is a Japanese certified administrative procedures specialist licensed under the Gyoseishoshi Act.
 The profession is a national qualification regulated by the Ministry of Internal Affairs and Communications, with statutory authority to prepare and submit documents to government agencies, including apostille applications.